 Eligible students must:

-- Be enrolled in, and attending a high school (Senior, Junior, or Sophomore level) and be on track for graduation
+- Be enrolled in, and attending a state-certified high school (Senior, Junior, or Sophomore level) and be on track for graduation

-- Enter the joint enrolment program with, and maintain, a 3.0 GPA or higher
+- Enter the dual-joint enrolment program with, and maintain, a 3.0 GPA or higher

-- Submit official high school transcript, as per the standard application process
+- Submit your official high school transcript, as per the standard application process

-- Submit PSAT, SAT, or ACT standardized test results, and meet the college entry benchmark for basic reading and math
+- Submit SAT, or ACT standardized test results, and meet the college entry benchmark for basic reading and math

-- Submit a recommendation from the High School Principal, along with proper parental consent and statement of financial responsibility
+- Submit a recommendation from the High School Principal, along with proper parental consent and a statement of financial responsibility